 “None of yer business.
 Come with me.”
 He grabs me by the arm and pulls me into his bedroom and tries to throw me on his bed.
 I push him away and try to leave.
 He socks me in the stomach and I fall down.
 He jumps on me, while I try to kick him.
 He sits on my stomach and keeps punching me until I stop struggling.

-What he does next is so awful I will never tell anyone what it was.
+What he does next is so awful I will never tell anyone what it is.
 I lay there crying until he grabs me and pushes me into the garage.
 Max jumps up and tries to get at Jeff.
 He escapes just in time.
 I lay on the floor crying.
 Max lays with me, licking the tears off my face.
 I fall asleep until John finds me.
-He wants me to tell him what’s wrong.
-I can’t.
+He wants me to tell him what is wrong.
+I cannot.
 He lays with Max and me, giving him a belly rub.
 Max is happy which makes me feel better.
 We fall asleep in Max’s blanket bed.
 We stay there until early morning.
 My dad and Edith have not come home.
-We sneak back into our beds so Jeff can’t complain about us to the parents.
+We sneak back into our beds so Jeff cannot complain about us to the parents.

 I stay in bed all Sunday.
 When the parents come home, John explains I have a severe sunburn.
 No one bothers me until Jeff comes in and tries to get me to do things again.
 I roll up into a ball against the wall.

 “I will start doing this with John, if you do not give in,” he looks crazed.
 I cannot say a thing.
 The parents are in the house, so Jeff is being quiet.
 He throws himself on top of me and is wiggling like a snake.
 I want to cry out but I am too scared and cannot.

 “If you tell, I’ll kill you,” he threatens.